estuary/flow/site/docs/concepts/materialization.md

 Flow maps the collection(s) to one or more **resources** — tables, data streams, or the equivalent — through one or more **bindings**.

-You may then modify the generated configuration as needed before publishing the capture.
+You may then modify the generated configuration as needed before publishing the materialization.

 ## Specification

-Creating a materialization results in a YAML configuration in the following format:
+Materializations are defined in Flow specification files per the following format:

 ```yaml
 # A set of materializations to include in the catalog.